kosiu/audio_hub/readme.md

  1. Reboot every day at 3 a.m.

 # TODO:
- 1. Create files in /dev/shm/ at start
- 1. Bloototh pairing from remote controller (long hold bluetooth button)
+ 1. long button press event to pair bluetooth

-# Ideas to test:
+# Ideas to explore:
- 1. dbus for bluetooth (possible with async interface?)
- 1. gpio led display to show current status of radio or input
+ 1. gpio led or oled display to show current status of radio or input
- 1. REST api or different mqtt?
- 1. send ir events (needed?)
+ 1. API from outisde: rest, mqtt, dbus, ir-events?